quickwit-oss/quickwit/docs/overview/architecture.md

 sidebar_position: 2
 ---

-Quickwit is built on three big components:
+Quickwit is built on three pillars:
 - the index: its a set of data structures tailored to be queried, even on high latency storage.
 - the metastore: it stores index metadata and makes them available to all search nodes.
 - the search cluster: provides high availability search, workload distribution, and efficient caching.